tf7software/buckshot-roulette-decomp/README.md

 Disclaimer
 ---
-I do not own or operate Buckshot Roulette, and this repo is purely for educational purposes and for people that have bought a licence.
+I do not own or operate Buckshot Roulette (I OWN A COPY OF BOTH THE ITCH AND STEAM VERSION, FYI), and this repo is purely for educational purposes and for people that have bought a licence.